glassala/divisors/divisors/1_sets.md

 88. The successor function $s : \mathbb{N} \to \mathbb{N}$ where $s(n) = n + 1$ is injective but it is not surjective, since $0$ is in $\mathbb{N}$ but not in the image of $s$.
 89. Any function which is not surjective can be redefined as a surjective function by restricting its codomain to be the same as its image.
 90. So, the variant of the successor $s : \mathbb{N} \to \mathbb{N}$ is not bijective, but $s : \mathbb{N} \to \mathbb{Z}^{+}$ is (where $\mathbb{Z}^{+}$ is the set of all *positive* integers), even though both are described by $s(n) = n + 1$.

-## On exercises

-The methodology of solving exercises (including the trivial methodology of not solving them) is to be treated at the reader's discretion.
-It is at the very least recommended to read them over and it is gently suggested to give them the old college try.
-It is not ever out of bounds to look things up.
-For one, finding the right textbooks is its own exercise.
-For another, learning how to read Wikipedia pages on math is its own hard-won skill.
-And if you have the mathematical ability required in order to parse nLab or the like, then this whole text is likely so much babbling of a small child who is only now learning to count.
-As hard as any given exercise may end up being, trying to write the blasted things to broadly appropriate difficulty levels is surely at least as hard.

 ## Exercises